UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-coequalizers.lagda.md

-equipped with [commuting squares](foundation.commuting-squares-of-maps.md) for the three small squares, and a coherence datum expressing that the right square coequalizes the left squares in the category of arrows, we have that the top cofork is a coequalizer if and only if the bottom square is a coequalizer.
+equipped with [commuting squares](foundation.commuting-squares-of-maps.md) for the three small squares, and a coherence datum expressing that the right square coequalizes the left squares in the category of arrows, we have that the top cofork is a coequalizer if and only if the bottom cofork is a coequalizer.

 ```agda
 module _